trinanda/Reservasi_homestay_Lembah_Harau/README.md

 ```
 - you will get some error if you run the upgrade command above, because until now the alembic version and geoalchemy2 version that doesn't matching.
 - And so.. the solution is :
-    - go to migrations/versions/ and open the versions file that you recently create
+    - go to migrations/versions/ directory and open the versions file that you recently create
         - import Geometry on the above of upgrade function
             ```
             from geoalchemy2.types import Geometry